 Electric vehicle owners need options for charging away from home, and business owners are in a perfect position to provide charging space.
 Adding public EV charging stations to your commercial property provides visitors with a space to charge while generating revenue for your business.
 Schedule your commercial EV charging station installation today!

 With many EV charging rebates available, adding public EV charging stations to your property is more affordable than ever.
-While rebates have traditionally applied more to home EV charging stations, these programs have begun expanding to the commercial sector.
+While rebates have traditionally applied more to home EV charging stations, these programs have the focus has shifted squarely to the commercial sector.

 A subprogram of BC Hydro’s CleanBC Go Electric rebate, the Public Charger Program aims to increase the availability of public fast-charging stations and improve access by filling in gaps within underserved areas.
 This includes a particular focus on adding chargers within Indigenous communities and in rural locations.

 Precise rebate amounts vary depending on the output of the Direct Current Fast Chargers (DCFCs), as well as the location or community in which they are installed.